In the guide

-The CPRs prohibit 'misleading actions' and 'misleading omissions' that cause, or are likely to cause, the average consumer to take a 'transactional decision' they would not have taken otherwise (this means any decision taken by the consumer concerning the purchasing of the product or whether to exercise a contractual right in relation to the product, including decisions not to act.
+The CPRs prohibit 'misleading actions' and 'misleading omissions' that cause, or are likely to cause, the average consumer to take a 'transactional decision' they would not have taken otherwise (this means any decision taken by the consumer concerning the purchasing of the product or whether to exercise a contractual right in relation to the product, including decisions not to act).
 This does not only relate to pre-shopping but includes after-sales and continues for the lifetime of the product.

 Comparative advertising would be considered a misleading action (regulation 5 of the CPRs) if it does either of the following and, in both cases, the consumer makes a transactional decision they would not have normally made:

 - contains false information or is likely to deceive the average consumer